nevermined-io/nvm-docs/docs/architecture/contracts/index.md

 :::info Open Source

-The Smart Contracts are Open Source software built in Solidity, allowing to be deployed in any EVM compatible network.
+The Smart Contracts are developed in Solidity and can be deployed in any EVM compatible network.

 :::